percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.rst

 *Percona Kubernetes Operator for Percona Server for MongoDB* 1.6.0
 ================================================================================

-:Date: December 17, 2020
+:Date: December 22, 2020
 :Installation: `Installing Percona Kubernetes Operator for Percona Server for MongoDB <https://www.percona.com/doc/kubernetes-operator-for-psmongodb/index.html#installation>`_

 New Features
 ================================================================================

-* :jirabug:`K8SPSMDB-273`: Add support for ``mongos`` service to expose a single :ref:`shard<shard>` of a MongoDB cluster through one entry point, instead of provisioning a load-balancer per replica set node.
+* :jirabug:`K8SPSMDB-273`: Add support for ``mongos`` service to expose a single :ref:`shard<shard>` of a MongoDB cluster through one entry point instead of provisioning a load-balancer per replica set node.
 In the following release, we will add support for multiple shards.
 * :jirabug:`K8SPSMDB-282`: Official support for :ref:`Percona Monitoring and Management (PMM) v.2<operator.monitoring>`

   .. note:: Monitoring with PMM v.1 configured according to the `unofficial instruction<https://www.percona.com/blog/2020/07/23/using-percona-kubernetes-operators-with-percona-monitoring-and-management/>`_